Aredhele/Cardinal-Engine/README.md

 #### Rendering

 The engine has 4 types of renderers that extends the renderer interface IRenderer :
-MeshRenderer, LineRenderer, TextRenderer and ParticleRenderer.
+**MeshRenderer, LineRenderer, TextRenderer and ParticleRenderer**.
 Each renderer can be allocated by calling the appropriate function in the Rendering Engine.
 Calling one of those functions will return a pointer on a initialized renderer ready to be used.
-The renderer will be autonomous and there is nothing more to do, you can send your vertices, normals and uvs to the renderer and your mesh will be drawn.
+The renderer will be **autonomous** and there is nothing more to do, you can send your vertices, normals and uvs to the renderer and your mesh will be drawn.

 Code